kamilaworonicz-ba/hostess-application-onboarding-improvement/docs/01_problem_and_scenario.md

 In some cases, Team Leaders tried to provide additional hands-on training by allowing new hostesses to practice in their own production application.
 This could create non-production survey records that later required manual removal by application support.

-> [!CAUTION]
-> The production application contained real operational data and was not designed as a training environment.